garfix/richard-readthedocs/docs/source/introduction/parsing.md

 }
 ~~~

+## Parse tree pruning

+After all parse trees have been extracted, there are many meaningless trees that were formed by the regular expression rules that could be applied on about any word.
+To get rid of these meaningless parse trees, only the ones with **the least amount of regexp nodes** are kept.

 ## Parse tree ordering

 A bigger grammar will produce more parse trees.
 The most important factor for __ambiguity__ is the use of the __token__ category in a rewrite rule, since it matches any word.